isabelcosta/testing-tiny-proxy/README.md

 #### Step by step example

 1. Run server
-Because in my example I run a simple apache server, I use the following command:
+Because in my example I run a simple apache server, I use the following command to start the web server:
 ```
 /usr/local/apache2/bin/apachectl start
 ```